datakurre/blog/content/blog/2021/08/carrot-rcc/index.md

     Add work item file  ${OUTPUT_DIR}${/}items.xslx
     Save work item
 ```
-It may surprise, how compact that single `tasks.robot` is, even it implements all external tasks in out example process.
-That's because most of the custom  code has been abstracted into two reusable Python keyword libraries `YOLO` and `Image`.
-Both being [part of the same zip package](https://github.com/datakurre/carrot-rcc/tree/main/fleamarket-bot).
+It may surprise, how compact that single `tasks.robot` is, even it implements all the external task topics in our example process.
+That's because most the code has been abstracted into reusable Python keyword libraries.
+Two of them, `Image` and `YOLO`, being custom for this bot and distributed as [part of the same zip package](https://github.com/datakurre/carrot-rcc/tree/main/fleamarket-bot).

+Thanks to the power and flexibility of Robot Framework.

 [^1]: [My bot](https://github.com/datakurre/carrot-rcc/tree/main/fleamarket-bot) for the object detection uses the example models trained by the original author of YOLO v3 and therefore its recognition capabilities are limited by the objects known by those models.
 That said, the Internet is full of examples on how to train your own YOLO v3 models (it is just a lot of work).